derjust/BigData/README.md

 </dependency>
 ```

 **Hint:** Dataflow uses [Cloud Logging](https://cloud.google.com/logging/docs/) to log all events.
 It is highly recommended to use this infrastructure also for the logging of the processing logic itself.
-To do so, `slf4j` must be used (alternative: `commons-logging` is also fine).
-But it must be ensured, that **neither** `log4j` is available on the classpath (that would confuse the Bigtable logging as it uses `commons-logging`) **nor** be any `slf4j-log4j12` (or other) binding be available for `slf4j`.
-Only `slf4j-api` is all that is required in your `pom.xml`.
-The rest is performed/referenced as transitive dependency via the Dataflow dependency.
+To do so, slf4j must be used (alternative: `commons-logging` is also fine).
+But it must be ensured that **neither** `log4j` is available on the classpath (that would confuse the Bigtable logging, as it uses `commons-logging`), **nor** any `slf4j-log4j12` (or other) binding is available for `slf4j`. `slf4j-api` is all that is required in your `pom.xml`.
+The rest is performed/referenced as a transitive dependency via the Dataflow dependency.
-Just double-check your (transtiive) dependencies with `mvn dependency:tree` (or your IDE).
+Just double-check your (transitive) dependencies with `mvn dependency:tree` (or your IDE).

 ## Pipeline skeleton

-A Dataflow pipeline starts as a simle java program.
-Luckily argument parsing comes built-in with the Google libraries:
+A Dataflow pipeline starts as a simple java program.
+Luckily, argument parsing comes built-in with the Google libraries:

 ```java
 package com.sungard.advtech;